Battery-operated mid-infrared diode laser frequency combs

+This is the peer reviewed version of the following article: L. A. Sterczewski, M. Fradet, C. Frez, S. Forouhar, and M. Bagheri, "Battery-operated mid-infrared diode laser frequency combs," Laser \& Photonics Reviews, 2200224, (2023), which has been published in final form at \url{https://doi.org/10.1002/lpor.202200224}.
+This article may be used for non-commercial purposes in accordance with Wiley Terms and Conditions for Use of Self-Archived Versions.
+This article may not be enhanced, enriched or otherwise transformed into a derivative work, without express permission from Wiley or by statutory rights under applicable legislation.
+Copyright notices must not be removed, obscured or modified.
+The article must be linked to Wiley’s version of record on Wiley Online Library and any embedding, framing or otherwise making available the article or pages thereof by third parties from platforms, services and websites other than Wiley Online Library must be prohibited.

-[ \begin{@twocolumnfalse} { \sf \textbf{ Battery-operated mid-infrared diode laser frequency combs}} \\ {\sf \textbf { Lukasz A. Sterczewski$^{1,2,*}$, Mathieu~Fradet$^{1}$, Clifford~Frez$^{1}$, Siamak~Forouhar$^{1}$, \\and Mahmood~Bagheri$^{1,\mathparagraph}$}} \\ {\sf \textbf { $^1$Jet Propulsion Laboratory, California Institute of Technology, Pasadena, CA 91109, USA}\\ {\sf \textbf { $^2$Faculty of Electronics, Photonics and Microsystems, Wroclaw University of Science and Technology, Wyb.
-Wyspianskiego 27, 50-370 Wroclaw, Poland}\\ }} \end{@twocolumnfalse}] { \sf \textbf{\boldmath Mid-wave infrared (MIR, 3--5 \textmu m) optical frequency combs (OFC) are of critical importance for spectroscopy of fundamental molecular absorption features in space and terrestrial applications.
+\end{@twocolumnfalse}] { \sf \textbf{\boldmath Mid-wave infrared (MIR, 3--5~\textmu m) optical frequency combs (OFC) are of critical importance for spectroscopy of fundamental molecular transitions in space and terrestrial applications.
 Although in this band OFCs can be obtained via supercontinuum or difference frequency generation using optical pumping schemes, unprecedented source miniaturization and monolithic design are unique to electrically-pumped semiconductor laser structures.
 To date, high-brightness OFC generation in this region has been demonstrated in quantum- and interband cascade lasers (QCL/ICL), yet with sub-optimal spectral properties.
-Here, we show the first MIR quantum well diode laser (QWDL) OFC, whose excellent spectral uniformity, narrow optical linewidths, and milliwatt optical power are obtained at a fraction of a watt of power consumption.
+Here, we show a MIR quantum well diode laser (QWDL) OFC, whose excellent spectral uniformity, narrow optical linewidths, and milliwatt optical power are obtained at a fraction of a watt of power consumption.
 The continuously tunable source offers $\sim$1~THz of optical span centered at 3.04~$\upmu$m, and a repetition rate of 10~GHz.
-As a proof-of-principle, we show a directly-battery-operated MIR dual-comb source with almost 0.5~THz of optical coverage accessible in the electrical domain in microseconds.
-These results indicate the high suitability of QWDL OFCs for future chip-based real-time sensing systems in the mid-infrared. } }
+As a proof-of-principle, a directly-battery-operated MIR dual-comb source is shown with almost 0.5~THz of optical coverage accessible in the electrical domain in microseconds.
+These results indicate the high suitability of QWDL OFCs for future chip-based real-time sensing systems in the mid-infrared.}}

 \blfootnote{ $^*${lukasz.sterczewski@pwr.edu.pl}} \blfootnote{ $^\mathparagraph${mahmood.bagheri@jpl.nasa.gov}}